 This is one of the great aquariums in the country – right up there with the San Diego Zoo!
 When you are in New York and you have a love of the sea or are traveling with your family this is a fantastic place to visit!
 They have hundreds of exhibits of beautiful marine life, preservation programs, you can even see sharks here!
 But this is just one of many of your options to exhibit choices around New York City.
 There are dozens of museums that have free entry for certain ages or day, many of them are free every day!

-photo by Williamsburg Art & Historical Center
+3. Williamsburg Art & Historical Center

 The “WAH” Center’s mission is to value history and to have a vision for the future.
 Founded in 1996, Yuko Nii founded “WAH” as a non-profit to promote art, diversity – both personally and artistically, and to create a bridge between local, national and international artists, the acronym WAH in Japanese translates to “peace” “unity” or “harmony”.
-Open only Friday through Sunday this is a great place to have a diverse experience within the artistic world of New York City.
+Open only Friday through Sunday this is a great place to have diverse experience within the art world of New York City.

 Take a tour through history’s greatest and worst fashion choices!
-If you ever look around at what people are wearing and ask yourself “what were they thinking” (“them” being the designer) well this museum is a whole building full of those put-on display.
+If you ever look around at what people are wearing and ask yourself “what were they thinking” (“them” being the designer) well this museum is a whole building full of those put-on displays.
 From the “greats” of fashion history to some of the trends that quickly faded from time.
 This is the place to be!
-The admission to the Museum is totally free and is open to the public to ask questions, many times you will also find a future fashion student sketching throughout the museum – it is worth asking them what they are working on – it might be something big in the future!
+The admission to the Museum is totally free and is open to the public to ask questions, many time you will also find a future fashion student sketching throughout the museum – it is worth asking them what they are working on – it might be something big in the future!